ben-vale/dotfiles-old/arch_notes.md

 I lied earlier, in nearly all cases all of these are getting installed.

-`pacman -S network-manager-applet firefox firefox-developer-edition alacritty emacs gnome-keyring lxappearance vlc ark`
+`pacman -S network-manager-applet firefox firefox-developer-edition alacritty emacs gnome-keyring lxappearance vlc ark htop qbittorrent`

 ### INSTALL AURA